Deception Bay

 Deception Bay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.3%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 8.6%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.3%).
 Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (33.1%).
-Educational participation is high, with 28.0% of residents currently enrolled in formal education, comprising 10.8% in primary, 9.0% in secondary, and 2.7% in tertiary education.
+Educational participation is high at 28.0%, with 10.8% in primary education, 9.0% in secondary education, and 2.7% pursuing tertiary education.

 Educational participation is notably high, with 28.0% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 9.0% in secondary education, and 2.7% pursuing tertiary education.